andotherstuff/garland-protocol/README.md

 **Core properties:**

-- **Durable** — Erasure coding or simple replication across n servers; survives arbitrary server failures
+- **Durable**: Erasure coding or simple replication across n servers, survives arbitrary server failures
-- **Private** — Servers see only fixed-size encrypted blobs; they learn nothing about content, filenames, or structure
+- **Private**: Servers see only fixed-size encrypted blobs, they learn nothing about content, filenames, or structure
-- **Recoverable** — Everything reconstructable from your Nostr key (nsec)
+- **Recoverable**: Everything reconstructable from your Nostr key (nsec)
-- **Simple** — Storage servers stay "dumb"—just PUT and GET opaque blobs
+- **Simple**: Storage servers stay "dumb", just PUT and GET opaque blobs

 ## How It Works

+Your Nostr nsec plus an optional passphrase derives a storage identity via PBKDF2.
+From this, HKDF derives a master key, which then derives purpose-specific keys for commits, metadata, and per-blob authentication.

-Files are chunked into fixed-size blocks, encrypted, erasure-coded into shares, and distributed across Blossom servers.
-A hierarchical namespace (like a filesystem) is maintained via content-addressed manifests stored the same way.
-The root pointer lives on Nostr relays as a signed event.
+Files are chunked into fixed-size blocks (256 KiB), each encrypted with a unique derived key (ChaCha20), then erasure-coded into shares and distributed across Blossom servers.
+Metadata (inodes, directories) is encrypted and stored the same way, making all blobs indistinguishable.

+A Merkle DAG of content-addressed blobs forms the filesystem.
+The root hash lives in a hash chain of signed commit events on Nostr relays, enabling history traversal and conflict detection.

 See [garland-v0.md](garland-v0.md) and [garland-v0.1.md](garland-v0.1.md) for the design documents.